stupidfive/SheddingPython/project/pj1/Execution of Paladin.md

 ## Input

 Multiple test cases.
-The first line contains an integer 7 (7 <= 22000), indicating the number of test case.
+The first line contains an integer T (T <= 22000), indicating the number of test case.

 The first line of each test contains two integers, n (the number of dead Murlocs, 0 <= n <= 7) and h (the HP of enemy hero, 0 < h <= 30).